Order of the Visitation of Holy Mary: Second federation

 The Mount de Chantal Visitation Academy was founded in 1848 as the Wheeling Female Academy in downtown Wheeling, West Virginia and in 1865 assumed its current name.
 While grades five through twelve were all female, Mount de Chantal's Montessori and Elementary schools were co-ed.
-The school ceased operations on May 31, 2008, and the nuns re-located to the Georgetown Visitation in Washington, D.C.
+The school ceased operations on May 31, 2008, and the nuns relocated to the Georgetown Visitation in Washington, D.C.
 The building was listed on the National Register of Historic Places in 1978, before being razed on November 7, 2011.